guireibar/teamcity-documentation/topics/set-up-notifications.md

 First of all, the TeamCity server administrator should integrate TeamCity with the email service provider used in your organization.
 This can be done in __Administration | Email Notifier__ and requires entering parameters like SMTP host and service email.

-The email notifier will send notifications to the addresses specified in each user's profiles, according to their [preferences](#Subscribe+to+Notifications).
+The email notifier will send notifications to the addresses specified in each user's profile, according to their [preferences](#Subscribe+to+Notifications).

 In addition to notifications per user, you can configure mailing lists per build configuration.
-This way, when a certain event occurs in a certain build configuration, TeamCity will report about it to the respective service email address, specified by you.
+This way, when a certain event occurs in a certain build configuration, TeamCity will report it to the respective service email address, specified by you.
 You can control the final distribution stages of this notification on your email provider's site.
 To configure such behavior for a build configuration, you need to add a [Notifications](notifications.md#Email+Notifier) build feature.

 ### Browser Notifier